Colectiv nightclub fire: Casualties

 The injured were taken to 12 hospitals in Bucharest and Ilfov County, with the most at Floreasca Hospital (57), Burn Hospital (29), University Hospital (25), and Military Hospital (15).
 The band's bassist and vocalist were taken to Floreasca Hospital.
 Arafat acknowledged that due to the large number of victims in some hospitals there were no beds available, and the injured were redirected to other hospitals.
 Ventilation devices also had to be moved from hospitals where they were not being used, to those that needed more.
 Many residents of Bucharest reportedly flocked to blood donation centres in an effort to help the injured.
 Previously, health officials had launched an appeal to residents to donate blood.
 By the morning of 31 October, almost 600 people had donated blood at the Bucharest Transfusion Centre.

 As of the evening of 31 October, 23 of 27 dead had been identified—14 men and 9 women.
 On the morning of 1 November, three more victims of the fire died, one at Burn Hospital, and two at Bagdasar-Arseni Hospital, bringing the death toll to 30.
 Arafat said the death toll could double, as 80–90 people remained in very serious, and critical condition.
 Two more victims died the following days.

 On 7 November, nine patients (eight Romanians and an Italian—Neapolitan Tullia Ciotola) died, bringing the death toll to 41.
 Seven of them died at Burn, university and Floreasca hospitals in Bucharest, the other two after arriving or on the way to a hospital in Rotterdam.
 A further 14 patients were transferred with Army's Spartan aircraft to three hospitals in the Netherlands and the Erasmus Hospital in Brussels.
-The day was marked in Romanian media outlets as Black Saturday due to high number of deaths occurred.
+The day was marked in Romanian media outlets as Black Saturday due to the number of people killed.
 During the morning of 8 November, three other wounded died, including a Turkish student—Ayberk Manci, the death toll rising to 44—12 deaths in just 24 hours.
 By 22 November, the death toll topped 60.
 Out of 39 injured transported to hospitals abroad, 12 died: four in United Kingdom, one in Israel, two in Netherlands, one en route to Switzerland, one in France and three in Germany.
-On 14 March 2016 another victim died at Floreasca Emergency Hospital, rising the death toll at 64.
-The victim was the last victim treated in a Romanian hospital.
+On 14 March 2016 another victim died at Floreasca Emergency Hospital, raising the death toll to 64.
+The victim was the last treated in a Romanian hospital.
 At least 13 of the victims that died in hospitals were killed by bacteria, probably because the disinfectant used was diluted by the manufacturer to save money.

 One year and nine months after the fire, on 29 July 2017, a Colectiv survivor died by suicide.
 His girlfriend died because of the fumes caused by the fire on 30 October.
+One of those injured in the fire at the Colectiv club was Viorel Andrei Bud, winner of bronze and silver medals at the International Mathematical Olympiads in 2013 and 2014.